jonasseglare/geex/README.md

 Important or easy to implement:
  * Neat way of saving Java to disk *or* loading it directly with Janino (environment variable switch or something).
- * Make sure that geex.common/check works (I think it does).
  * String concatenation
  * nth to access chars only works with integer seeds.
  * Check arity when calling Java operators